 What does a Care Transitions Manager do?

-A Care Transitions Manager plays a crucial role in ensuring smooth transitions for patients moving between different care settings.
-This professional works closely with healthcare providers, patients, and their families to coordinate care and support the patient's journey.
-They assess the patient's needs, develop a care plan, and facilitate communication between all parties involved.
+A Care Transitions Manager plays a crucial role in ensuring smooth transitions for patients moving from one care setting to another.
+This professional works closely with healthcare providers, patients, and their families to coordinate care and support during these transitions.
+They assess patient needs, develop care plans, and facilitate communication between different healthcare teams.
 The goal is to improve patient outcomes and reduce the risk of readmissions.

 How to become a Care Transitions Manager?